Junior Year: Selected National Scholarships and Fellowships

 - Undergraduate Scholarship: sophomores and juniors with demonstrated interest in German and European affairs may apply for this award to support study abroad, senior thesis research, or internships in Germany.
 Preference given to applicants whose projects or programs are based at and organized by a German university.
 Funding available for a minimum of 4 months and a maximum of 10 months during the German academic year (October to July).
 Proficiency in German is not mandatory, but applicants should have the necessary language skills for the programs they propose to undertake.
 Application deadline: usually January 31st.

 - RISE-Research Internships in Science and Engineering: sophomores and juniors majoring in a science or engineering field may apply for summer internships of 6 weeks to 3 months; placements provided by Germany university research groups.
 Knowledge of German not required for most positions but would be helpful for life outside the laboratory.
-Application cycle: early December to late January.
+Application deadline: mid-January.

 - Study & Internship Program (SIP) in Germany: sophomores and juniors majoring in an engineering, science, economics, or art/design field may apply for a full semester of study at a participating German university of applied sciences followed by a semester-long paid internship a German company or research institute.
 Basic German skills helpful, but some courses available in English.
 Application deadline: usually mid-February.